mysticalfair/dressdr/README.md

 # dressdr
-A prom dress shopping visualization experience
+A prom dress shopping visualization experience (work in progress)